 2. Now, to combine the Text from Cell B3 and Cell C3, type =B3&C3 in Cell D3 and hit the Enter Key on the keyboard of your computer.

 Once you hit the Enter Key, you will immediately see the combined data (B3+C3) in Cell D3.
-However, as you can see in the image below, there is no space between the First and Second name.
+However, there will be no space between the First and Second name.

 3. To Add Space between the First and the Second Names, type = B3&” “&C3 in Cell D3 and press the Enter key on the keyboard of your computer.